10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Are there any tree decorations that are harmful to dogs?

-Tinsel and artificial snow can be harmful if ingested, so it's best to avoid using them on your tree.
+Tinsel and artificial snow can be harmful if ingested, so avoiding using them on your tree is best.

 How can I stop my dog from chewing on the tree or ornaments?

-You can use bitter apple spray on the lower branches of the tree and provide plenty of dog-appropriate chew toys and treats.
+You can use bitter deterrent spray on the tree's lower branches and provide plenty of dog-appropriate chew toys and treats.

 Written by